 “We’re in the middle of an opportunity to change things, not just in the film community but throughout the country.”
 Britt Hayes, associate editor, ScreenCrush

-“The way the political climate is in the world now, it’s out in the open — the president was like, ‘Grab ’em by the pussies,'” says Karina Chacham, a former Cinefamily staffer who has spoken out against Belove.
+“The way the political climate is in the world now, it’s out in the open — the president was like, ‘Grab ’em by the pussies,'” says Karina Chacham, a former Cinefamily volunteer who has spoken out against Belove.
 “I think we were all expecting a female president and now we’re mad as hell and we’re not going to take it anymore.
 We can’t get steamrolled by these guys.”

 In a highlight of the festival, Suki-Rose Simakis publicly debated a caricature of a men’s rights-activist film nerd over the proposition that “women matter in the film community, and we all need to do better.”
 In an interview shortly after her return from Austin, Simakis says the lessons apply equally to the film industry as a whole, not just to the festival world.